 Cheryl has been with the service for several years and is the main contact for the Local Authorities Dispute Resolution Service (DRS), and for statutory assessment (EHC) support.
 She has a degree in social science but has a specific interest in special educational law, with legal training to advanced bar accredited level.
 In addition, she is qualified to teach adult learners and hosts our parent/ professionals training.
 Cheryl is mother to a teenage son who has an EHC Plan and additional needs.

-Nan is new to the IAS team, but not new to Bolton Parents!
-Nan is the current chair of the local parent carer forum, and has a wealth of knowledge and experience about the difficuties that parent carers face.
+As well as working for IAS, Nan is also the current chair of the local parent carer forum, and has a wealth of knowledge and experience about the difficulties that parent carers face.
 Mum to a young person with SEND, Nan is legally trained to IPSEA level 2, working toward full bar accreditation, and will be working with the team part time so that she can continue with her forum duties too.
 Nan will continue to co-host training for parents and carers with Cheryl.

 IAS Officer and AMITY mentor for young people